 The REZUM Therapy system consists of a portable radiofrequency (RF) generator and Delivery Device to heat up a controlled amount of water in the Delivery Device outside of the body, converting the water into vapour or steam which is delivered into the prostate tissue that causes BPH.

 RF energy from the generator is applied to an inductive coil in the Delivery Device to create steam and this energy is delivered into the prostate tissue through emitter holes in the Delivery Device needle to ablate (destroy) the targeted obstructive prostate tissue that causes BPH.

 During the treatment, saline is delivered through the device to enable visualisation and to keep the urethra cool and protect it from the thermal effects of the vapour during treatments.

-The procedure takes approximately 3 – 7 minutes and can be performed in a Day Surgery setting.
+The procedure takes approximately 30 minutes in the operating theatre and can be performed in a Day Surgery setting.
 No RF energy is delivered to the body.

 The REZUM System is intended to relieve the symptoms, obstruction and prostate tissue associated with BPH and is indicated for men with prostatic urethra lengths >2cm and prostate volumes >20 cm3.
 The REZUM System also is indicated for treatment of prostates with a median lobe or elevated central zone tissue.

 Benefits of the REZUM Therapy System

 - Preservation of sexual function

 - Significant improvement in BPH symptoms